paybygroup/docs/contents/pbgapis.md

     Available for any purchase where no user funds are currently captured.
   </div>
   <div class="well" id="purchase_collect_funds_info">
-    Available when the purchase is in the state of org_commit (this state).
+    Available when the status of the purchase is payment_authorized.
   </div>
   <div class="well" id="purchase_refund_info">
-    Available after funds (some) have been collected.
+    Available after some or all of the funds have been collected.
   </div>
   <div class="well" id="purchase_set_unavailable_info">
-    Available after a purchase has been claimed by the organizer, and before it has been cancelled or collected.
+    Available after a purchase has been claimed by the organizer and before it has been cancelled or collected.
   </div>
 </div>